-Note: A combination degree requiring completion of selected courses in the Heating and Cooling Technology program and courses in the Propane & Natural Gas Technology program is available.
+Note: A combination degree requiring completion of selected courses is available.
 Check with the Admissions Office for details.

 Note: Students in this program are required to purchase a laptop computer from MTI.
 The laptop will have the necessary software installed and will be serviced free of charge while the student is attending MTI.